-- 1. Students who fail to maintain 80% attendance for a particular subject/s will not qualify for the semester examination of that subject/s except under special circumstances as outlined below; - a) If a student has maintained at least 60% attendance and has a chronic illness can make an appeal to the Faculty Board.
-The appeal should be supported with a medical certificate from a specialist doctor and a report from a student counselor in the Faculty. - b) If a student has maintained at least 60% attendance and has obtained prior approval from the Faculty Board through the University Sports Advisory Committee to participate in university sports activities. - 2.
-Students with less than 80% but have maintained 50% attendance for a particular subject/s will have to fulfill the following requirements in order to qualify for the subsequent semester examinations as first attempt students. - a) They have to meet the relevant subject coordinator and undertake make-up work. - b) Submit the prescribed form confirming completion of the makeup work available at the Office of the Dean. - 3.
-Students who fail to maintain 50% attendance for a particular subject/s to qualify as first attempt students for subsequent semester examinations will have to do a make-up for missed academic work by attending the missed lectures and practical classes for the particular subject/s.
+- Students who fail to maintain 80% attendance for a particular subject/s will not qualify for the semester examination of that subject/s except under special circumstances as outlined below: - a) If a student has maintained at least 60% attendance and has a chronic illness can make an appeal to the Faculty Board.
+The appeal should be supported with a medical certificate from a specialist doctor and a report from a student counselor in the Faculty. - b) If a student has maintained at least 60% attendance and has obtained prior approval from the Faculty Board through the University Sports Advisory Committee to participate in university sports activities. - Students with less than 80% but have maintained 50% attendance for a particular subject/s will have to fulfill the following requirements in order to qualify for the subsequent semester examinations as first attempt students. - a) They have to meet the relevant subject coordinator and undertake make-up work. - b) Submit the prescribed form confirming completion of the make-up work available at the Office of the Dean. - Students who fail to maintain 50% attendance for a particular subject/s to qualify as first attempt students for subsequent semester examinations will have to complete the full course in order to be eligible to sit for the examination of the particular subject.

-17. CODE OF DISCIPLINE FOR STUDENTS
+12. CODE OF DISCIPLINE FOR STUDENTS

-SECTION I
+Section I

-General Students Di scipline Act of Indiscipline and Insubordination
+General Students' Discipline - Act of Indiscipline and Insubordination